influxdata/docs-v2/content/influxdb/v2.0/tools/api/_index.md

 For detailed documentation on the entire API, see [InfluxDBv2 API Documentation](/influxdb/v2.0/reference/api/#influxdb-v2-api-documentation).

 {{% note %}}
-If you are interacting with InfluxDB 1.x, see the [1.x compatibility API](/influxdb/v2.0/reference/api/influxdb-1x/).
+If you need to use InfluxDB 2.0 with **InfluxDB 1.x** API clients and integrations, see the [1.x compatibility API](/influxdb/v2.0/reference/api/influxdb-1x/).
 {{% /note %}}

 Use the following API endpoints to write and query data: